ibm-cloud-docs/satellite/locations.md

 1. From the {{site.data.keyword.satelliteshort}} [**Locations** dashboard](https://cloud.ibm.com/satellite/locations), select the location where you want to finish the setup of your control plane.
 2. From the **Hosts** tab, identify at least 3 hosts that you can assign as worker nodes to your control plane.
 All hosts must be in an **Unassigned** status.
 3. From the actions menu of each host, click **Assign host**.
 4. Select **Control plane** as your cluster and choose one of the available zones.
-Make sure that you assign each host to a different zone so that you spread all 3 hosts across all 3 zones in US South (`us-south-1`, `us-south-2`, and `us-south-3`).
+Make sure that you assign each host to a different zone so that you spread all 3 hosts across all 3 zones in US East (`us-east-1`, `us-east-2`, and `us-east-3`).
 When you assign the hosts to the control plane, IBM bootstraps your machine.
 This process might take a few minutes to complete.
 During the bootstrapping process, the **Health** of your machine changes from `Ready` to `Provisioning`.
 5. From the **Hosts** tab, verify that your hosts are successfully assigned to the {{site.data.keyword.satelliteshort}} control plane.
 The assignment is successful when a public IP address is added to your host and the **Health** status changes to **Normal**.
 6. Verify that your location status changed to **Normal**.
 You might see a location message about the location not having enough hosts until the bootstrapping process completes.